ainumaisarah/webapp/README.md

 ## Objective of the web application
-<ul>To enable users to manage their profiles and booking details, and provide reviews through the implementation of CRUD functionalities, ensuring all user data is properly stored in the database.</ul>
+1. To enable users to manage their profiles and booking details, and provide reviews through the implementation of CRUD functionalities, ensuring all user data is properly stored in the database.

-2. To provide hotel administrators with tools for managing room details, monitoring reservations and handling payment records to ensure efficient data processing.
+2. To provide hotel administrators with tools for managing room details, monitoring reservations and handling payment records for efficient data processing.

-3. To implement review and rating features that allow customers to provide feedback on their stay and access reliable information for future booking decisions.</li>
+3. To implement review and rating features that allow customers to provide feedback on their stay and access information for future booking decisions.

 ## Features and Functionalities of the web application